johndryan/thesis/Thesis Paper - References.md

 **Freud, S. (1930) *Civilisation and Its Discontents*.
 London.**

 Freud examines the tensions between the individual and society, examining the contrasting forces of freedom and conformity.
 Early on, he uses the term "oceanic feeling" in an attempt to define the psychological feeling of religion.
 A person experiences this emotion when they have a sense of being continuous with the rest of the universe.
 He describes it as “a feeling of an indissoluble bond, of being one with the external world as a whole.”
 (1930) He theorises that this experience of being connected beyond the self, is "a vestige of infantile consciousness prior to the time when the infant begins to distinguish himself from his human and non-human environment" (Roberts); a time before the self has formed for the infant.
-In terms of the experience design of my work, I use this concept to ask howsomething similar might be experienced when interacting in a subversive, augmented reality that inhibits you from perceiving yourself—perhaps enabling moments of bypassing the limits of the self?
+In terms of the experience design of my work, I use this concept to ask how something similar might be experienced when interacting in a subversive, augmented reality that inhibits you from perceiving yourself—perhaps enabling moments of bypassing the limits of the self?

 - - -

 **Galloway, A. (2004) *Protocol: How Control Exists after Decentralization*.
 Cambridge, MA: The MIT Press**.

 Although Galloway focusses on the technical description of the  architecture present in the network, he uses this as the basis to discuss its political and ideological ramifications.
 He argues that control, and not freedom, lies at the heart of the Internet's development and structure—particularly as embodies in the protocols that make the network possible.
-He goes on to describe the various cultures and communities that have developed around and in response to the nature of these protocols.
+He goes on to describe the various cultures and communities that have developed around, and in response to, the nature of these protocols.

 - - -